ARGen: Affect-Reinforced Generative Augmentation towards Vision-based Dynamic Emotion Perception: Experiment

-\textbf{Metrics}.
-Following previous work \cite{ho2022imagen,ni2024ti2v,zhao2023prompting,wang2025d2sp}, we evaluated the visual quality, temporal consistency, and diversity of generated videos using Fréchet Video Distance (FVD) and its variants, sFVD and tFVD.
-Specifically, sFVD measures the distance between real and synthetic videos of the same subject, while tFVD compares those with identical text inputs, corresponding to the same emotion categories in the dataset.
-We assessed all samples from scarce emotion classes, sampling 16 frames per video at a resolution of 256×256.
-For recognition evaluation, we adopted Unweighted Average Recall (UAR), Weighted Average Recall (WAR), and recognition accuracy for multi-class scarce samples.
-UAR and WAR are standard DFER metrics reflecting overall classification capability.
-Our results demonstrate consistent improvement across scarce emotion categories.
+\textbf{Metrics.} Following \cite{ho2022imagen,ni2024ti2v,zhao2023prompting,wang2025d2sp}, we evaluate video quality, temporal consistency, and diversity via Fr\'echet Video Distance (FVD), sFVD, and tFVD.
+Specifically, sFVD computes the distance between real and synthetic videos of the same subject, whereas tFVD measures alignment under identical text inputs for the same emotion.
+For downstream recognition, we adopt Unweighted Average Recall (UAR) and Weighted Average Recall (WAR).